GildasPhilippe/Mowers/README.md

 This project could be improved by implementing the following ideas:
 * Set a mower tracing in order to follow more precisely the mowers moves
-* Implement an interface (a grid within termnial or in a grapial window)
+* Implement an interface (a grid within terminal or in a graphical window)